-- appeal in cassation: an appeal denouncing a breach of substantive law or case law.
-However, this appeal is only possible when:
+- appeal in cassation: an appeal denouncing a breach of substantive law or case law; however, this appeal is only possible when:

 - constitutional rights (other than the right to due process) are at stake;

-- the plaintiff has justified in the complaint that the relief sought is an amount exceeding €600,000 (this is usually not the case in patent cases, as the damages awarded are only specified at a later stage in the proceedings); or
+- the plaintiff has justified in the complaint that the relief sought is an amount exceeding €600,000 (this is usually not the case in patent cases as the damages awarded are only specified at a later stage in the proceedings); or

 - the judgment in the second instance has applied rules with no unified consolidated precedents from the Supreme Court; or

 - extraordinary appeal owing to breach of procedure, which is only possible in a series of situations involving a breach of certain procedural rules or an encroachment of the constitutional right to due process.
-This type of appeal requires the appellant to have previously exhausted all appeals and remedies at the lower instances in order to remedy the breach or encroachment suffered.
+This type of appeal requires the appellant to have previously exhausted all appeals and remedies at the lower instances to remedy the breach or encroachment suffered.

 The year in review

-This year has been a year of transition for the new Patents Act after its coming into force on 1 April 2017.
+This year has been another year of transition for the new Patents Act after its coming into force on 1 April 2017.
 The experience to date is that the new Act has resulted in a more rational way of prosecuting and litigating patents.

-Another noteworthy development is that, as mentioned, Spain has decided, for the time being, not to take part in the project aimed at creating a European patent with unitary effect and a Unified Patent Court.
+Spain has decided, for the time being, not to take part in the project aimed at creating a European patent with unitary effect and a Unified Patent Court.